 Artificial Intelligence for All

-This project is an ANR funded 4-year chair for the democratization of AI, starting in September 2020.
+This is the ANR-19-CHIA-0022 project, a 4-year chair for the democratization of AI, started in September 2020.
 Publications on HAL.
 It is funded by L'agence Nationale de la Recherche (ANR).

 With the current rapid growth of AI research and applications, there are both unprecedented opportunities and legitimate worries about its potential mis-uses.
 In this context, we are committed to help making AI easier to access and use by a large population segment.
 Making AI more accessible to all should both be an important factor of economical growth and help strengthen democracy.